Mister-Hope/gulp5-sass-plugin/README.md

 ### Usage

-You should use `legacy` to synchronously tranform your sass code in to css:
+You should use `legacy` to synchronously transform your sass code in to css:

 ```js
 const { dest, src, watch } = require("gulp");